-Verse 7b says, "The statutes of the LORD are trustworthy, making wise the simple."
-The Scriptures say, "people, you don't know about right and wrong.
-As far as right and wrong goes, we are all children, we are naïve and easily misguided.
+Verse 7 says, "The statutes of the LORD are trustworthy, making wise the simple."
+The Scriptures say, "people, you don't know about right and wrong, so listen to God."
+As far as right and wrong goes, we are all are naïve and easily misguided.

 The only way to be wise about life is the statutes of the LORD.
 If you want to be wise about right and wrong, learn the LORD's ways.
 "The statutes of the LORD are trustworthy, the LORD's teachings about right and wrong are trustworthy."
-That's the question: Will we trust them?